finleye/rspectacle/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-# Rspectacle

-## Installation

-The following line has been added to the gemfile to load the gem
-locally:

-    gem 'rspectacle'

-## Testing
-To run test suite execute:

-    $ rspec spec

-## Usage

-    $ rspectacle